BarakBinyamin/mic/README.md

 # Build and run the radio, for a ctrl-c'able mode, switch the -d with -it --init
 docker build --tag radio .
-docker run -d -p 80:80 -v ${PWD}/library:/usr/src/library --network test-network radio
+docker run -d -p 80:80 -v ${PWD}/library:/usr/src/library --network test-network radio . --port 80

 # Test exposing to the internet with localhost.run
-ssh -R 80:localhost:3000 nokey@localhost.run
+ssh -R 80:localhost:80 nokey@localhost.run
 ```

-Goto the [localhost:3000](http://localhost:3000) or the link provided by localhost.run to see the main page of the radio
+Goto the [localhost:80](http://localhost:80) or the link provided by localhost.run to see the main page of the radio

 ## Directory
 | Name                        | Purpose                              |